ArshavineRoy/restaurants-code-challenge/README.md

 pipenv shell
 ```

-### 5. Use pytest to run the tests
+### 5. Use pytest to run the test suite

-Tests for this project are contained in the `testing` directory, and are based on the deliverables for this challenge.
+Tests for this project are contained in the `testing` directory, and are based on the deliverables for this code challenge.

 `Pytest` provides useful information about what went right or wrong with the code: